 Jim White: “Though I find some items acceptable thru Costco – I have bought items thru Costco that I would not consider even 3rd rate – the quality was so poor with a major branding name on the package.”

-Of course, Costco may not be the first place you think of when it comes to buying clothes.
-But with its low markups, the warehouse club is an ideal place to stock up on clothing staples or the occasional wardrobe splurge.
+Costco may not be the first place you think of when it comes to buying clothes.
+But with its low markups, the warehouse club can be a good place to stock up on clothing staples or even for the occasional wardrobe splurge.

 YOUR TURN: Have you bought Costco clothes before?
 What do you think of the price, quality and your shopping experience overall?
-Write in with a comment and let us know!
+Write in with a comment in our Clark.com community and let us know!

 Meanwhile, to learn about the best deals and coupons at Costco Wholesale this month, visit ClarkDeals.com!